-- 128. We support the Mayor's ambitions to collect food waste and the six main recyclable items but note that Proposal 7.2.1a only concerns kerbside properties.
+- Q29.
+Do you support the Mayor's ambition to ensure food waste and the six main recyclable materials (glass, cans, paper, card, plastic bottles and mixed plastics) are collected consistently across London? - 130.
+We support the Mayor's ambitions to collect food waste and the six main recyclable items but note that Proposal 7.2.1a only concerns kerbside properties.
 We know that there is more to be done on introducing food waste and we welcome continued support from LWARB and Resource London for boroughs looking to introduce these collections, particularly in flats.
 Perception data gathered by Resource London indicates young people aged 16-24 are least likely to engage with food waste.
-This is a concern, especially if these habits stay with them for life. - 129.
+This is a concern, especially if these habits stay with them for life. - 131.
 WRAP modelling undertaken for the London Waste and Recycling Board indicates that the costs to offer flats food recycling are significant and doing so can only increase London's recycling rate by one per cent.
 We therefore agree that Proposal 7.2.1a should not include food waste for flats, although if any borough can achieve a financial business case for doing so we support this.
 Whilst Proposal 7.2.1a concerns only kerbside properties, we acknowledge that flats recycling services are not universal depending on the type of flat (typically flats above shops are the most difficult type of property to offer recycling to).
-We welcome continued efforts by Resource London to work with boroughs to develop suitable flats recycling services. - 130.
+We welcome continued efforts by Resource London to work with boroughs to develop suitable flats recycling services. - 132.
 The overall timescale for boroughs to be collecting food waste by 2020 is an unacceptably close timescale which the Mayor will not achieve.
-This target demonstrates a lack of understanding of how local authorities contract their waste services. - 131.
+This target demonstrates a lack of understanding of how local authorities contract their waste services. - 133.
 For the other six recyclable materials, the Mayor needs to be careful not to overstate the picture.
-Existing arrangements and/or market conditions may prohibit the full range of six designated materials being sent for recycling. - 132.
+Existing arrangements and/or market conditions may prohibit the full range of six designated materials being sent for recycling. - 134.
 Behaviour change campaigns will be fundamental to success.
-Critical to achieving the remaining change is to persuade more people to use the recycling services and to use them properly (i.e. no contamination). - 133.
+Critical to achieving the remaining change is to persuade more people to use the recycling services and to use them properly (i.e. no contamination). - 135.
 We support the mention in the draft LES of small electricals, foil and tetra packs but again think the situation is overplayed.
 Most boroughs already collect foil and tetra packs as part of their regular recycling service.
 Small electricals are usually collected at Household Waste and Recycling Sites or via reuse centres.
 The Mayor should be lobbying industry for greater producer responsibility and 'bring back' schemes here.
 The Mayor could add batteries to this list as well.